TAPR/TICC/docs/TICC_architecture.md

   - The STOP signal latches high until the TDC asserts INTB, so that STOP and the ISR never see more than one rising edge per measurement.
   - INTB assertion delay after STOP: 2330 ns to 2472 ns (per datasheet).

+### Falling Edge Trigger Option Removed
-  - Earlier firmware versions supported the option to change the trigger edge from rising to falling.
+Earlier firmware versions supported the option to change the trigger edge from rising to falling.
 It turns out that this doesn't work because the stop gate triggers only on rising edge regardless of the TDC trigger edge.
 This means that if the TDC triggers on the falling edge of the pulse, the stop gate will trigger *before* the TDC, with the result that the STOP signal timing is off; it's even possible that STOP could arrive *before* START.

 Consequently, **the trigger edge configuration option has been removed from the 2025 firmware release.**

 ### TOF Range Constraints
 The result of this is that the time interval (called time of flight, or